Shibboleth

 </AttributeResolver>

-• Define Attribute Release Policy in attribute-filter.xml
+* Define **Attribute Release Policy** in `attribute-filter.xml` <br>

 <?xml version="1.0" encoding="UTF-8"?>